ikakusa/CryptStr/README.md

 # About this
 This is a header-only library to xor-encryption for strings at compile time works above c++20

+# Disclaimer
+This is more efficient for humans.

+This library is primarily effective `when a human performs manual static analysis`.

+It is ineffective when analyzed by AI or similar technologies.

+Additionally, since the specification requires embedding keys in the binary,

+`it is not suitable for sensitive information such as tokens or API keys`.

 # Usage
 ```cpp
 #include <iostream>